Genez-io/genezio/README.md

   - [Crons](https://github.com/Genez-io/genezio-examples/tree/master/javascript/cron) - a simple class that has a method that will be called every minute.

 - Typescript
-  - [Getting Starting](https://github.com/Genez-io/genezio-examples/tree/master/typescript/getting-started) - an example for brand new users of `genezio`.
+  - [Getting Started](https://github.com/Genez-io/genezio-examples/tree/master/typescript/getting-started) - an example for brand new users of `genezio`.
   - [Todo List with React and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/typescript/todo-list) - an example of a todo application with users, auth and tasks.
   - [Todo List with Angular and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/typescript/todo-list-angular) - an example of a todo application with users.
   - [Todo List with Flutter and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/typescript/todo-list-angular) - an example of a todo application with users.
   - [MultiversX](https://github.com/Genez-io/genezio-examples/tree/master/typescript/multiversx) - an example on an integration with the MultiversX blockchain.
 The application queries the balance of an existing account.

+- Dart
+  - [Getting Started](https://github.com/Genez-io/genezio-examples/tree/master/dart/getting-started) - an example for brand new users of `genezio`.
+  - [Todo List with React and MongoDB](https://github.com/Genez-io/genezio-examples/tree/master/dart/todo-list-react-typescript) - an example of a todo application.
+  - [Chat with Yoda with ChatGPT API](https://github.com/Genez-io/genezio-examples/tree/master/dart/chat-with-yoda-chatgpt) - an example on how to integrate with ChatGPT API.

 # Official documentation